-Dental implant technology has been around for many decades, and there is an excellent body of research showing that this treatment isthe best option for replacing missing teeth.
-There are several implant options to choose from.
+Dental implant technology has been around for many decades, and there is an excellent body of research showing that this treatment is the absolute best option for replacing missing teeth.
+There are several implant options to choose from depending on your specific goals.
+At William Linger, DDS, MAGD we are the first in Charlotte to offer this brand new technology that provides peace and mind and significant advantages for patients.
+Learn more here: Navigated Dental Implants with X-Guide

 Many patients seeking a price estimate don't know whether to look for a price per tooth, or whether the cost they are looking at includes the implant, abutment, and crown.